IQDM/IQDM-PDF/docs/source/methods.rst

 The ``pos`` element is assumed to be the bottom left corner of the bounding box by default.
-If the PDF layout has centered or right-aligned, you can also specify ``mode`` to be any combination of bottom/center/top and left/center/right.
+If the PDF layout has centered or right-aligned elements, you can specify ``mode`` to be any combination of bottom/center/top and left/center/right.
 For example, ``top-right`` or ``center-left``;
 ``center`` is equivalent to ``center-center``.
 For example, if an element is more consistently found at the center of a bounding box, the ``data`` element could look like:

 .. code-block:: json